Sgipn/Airbnb_PricePred/README.md

   - Metric: MSE and/or MAE, run time, generalizability/interpretatbility.
   - Lasso Final Model:
       - $$y = 17.21323117 X_{availability_365} + 2.6954145 X_{neighbourhood_group_Brooklyn} + 27.00013305 X_{neighbourhood_group_Manhattan} + 68.55946047 X_{room_type_Entire home/apt} + 14.12280336 X_{room_type_Private room} + \epsilon$$ with $\epsilon$: noise term, and $\lambda = 16.75252472408214$ tuned from minimium MAE .
+      - y<sub>i;</sub>(x) = &theta;<sub>o</sub> x + &theta;<sub>1</sub>x
-      - MSE = [running]
+      - MSE = 8518285.47446669
-      - MAE = [running]
+      - MAE = 1933.949472793181
-      - R^2 = [running]
+      - R^2 = 0.008392601714535127
-      - Adjusted R^2 =
+      - Adjusted R^2 = [?]
+      - Run time: 0.04804269998567179 seconds
+      - Interpretation:
-      - Interpretation: Since all variables were standardized before any training/tuning, we see that the most important variables for predicting airbnb rental price contains the above five variables.
+        Since all variables were standardized before any training/tuning, we see that the most important variables for predicting airbnb rental price contains the above five variables.
 Moreover, the type of rental property (room_type_Entire home/apt) is the most important variable that determines price.
 This makes intuitive sense- rental price of a house will probably be more expensive that renting a room.

         Additionally, the neighborhood group: Manhattan is the second most important predictor variable.
 This also makes intuitive sense- perhaps people who are visiting NYC will more likely rent a property if it is close to well-known tourist hotspots/shopping areas such as in Manhattan.
 This can be supported by our WordCloud from our EDA where 'Manhattan' is a buzzword among listing descriptions-- perhaps property owners recognize that Manhattan is a buzzword that can increase likelihood of rental.

-      - h<sub>&theta;</sub>(x) = &theta;<sub>o</sub> x + &theta;<sub>1</sub>x
+        Low R^2 but Lasso is not overfit to the data at hand and can potentially be generalizable to other airbnb housing data in NYC.
+The R^2 is low because the shrinkage effect from Lasso has introduced some bias into the model,

 ------------------------------------------